COVID-19 vaccines are in widespread use. Now we need to be even more vigilant to keep the coronavirus suppressed using what we have.

 Ignoring the inner R means ignoring the source of the problem.
 All the strenuous efforts in reducing the outer R can be overwhelmed when there are just too many coronavirus particles present.

 Why was it able to reach the receptor in the first place?
 There is a mucus layer over the cells which should prevent the virus reaching the receptor.
 That mucus has been proven to provide protection against attack by viruses.
-Is there something making the protective mucus less effective the coronavirus?
-Yes, which raises a really relevant question.
+Is there something making the protective mucus less effective against this coronavirus?
+Yes, which raises yet another really relevant question.

 Are we making it easier for the virus to attach?